ESL 074 English as a Second Language Level 4 • V1-10 Cr.

 - Monitor and enhance comprehension by using a range of simple strategies, such as recalling, restating, rephrasing, explaining the content of the text or using examples.

-- Convey ideas in writing 1-3 well-organized paragraphs with few errors on a related topics using both everyday and specialized vocabulary and a variety of simple and complex sentence structures for varied purposes (personal expression, to inform, to persuade, or to complete a task).
+- Convey ideas in writing in 1 well-organized paragraph with few errors on related topics using both everyday and specialized vocabulary and a variety of simple and compound sentence structures for varied purposes (personal expression, to inform, or to complete a task).